sivaramambikasaran/sivaramambikasaran.github.io/blog.md

 <span style="color:lime">``There is much pleasure to be gained from useless knowledge." -- Bertrand Russell</span>

+<p>The opinions expressed on this website represent my own and not those of my employer.
+The author is not to be held responsible for misuse, reuse, recycled and cited and/or uncited copies of content within this website by others.</p>

 Much (if not all) of this Blog is a collection of useless stuff.
 A full listing of my blog posts follows.

 ### <a href="./opinions">Opinions</a>